mikeroyal/Windows-11-Guide/README.md

 [Citra](https://citra-emu.org/) is an open-source emulator for the Nintendo 3DS capable of playing many of your favorite games.

 [yuzu](https://yuzu-emu.org) is an experimental open-source emulator for the Nintendo Switch from the creators of Citra.

 [m64p](https://m64p.github.io/) is a Nintendo 64 Emulator.
 It uses mupen64plus-gui, a brand new mupen64plus frontend written in Qt5.
-It supports all of the things you’d expect from a frontend (savestate management, pausing, screenshots, etc.).
+It supports all of the things you’d expect from a frontend (savestate management, pausing, screenshots).

 [DeSmuME](https://desmume.org/) is a Nintendo DS emulator.

 [Snes9x](https://www.snes9x.com/) is a portable, freeware Super Nintendo Entertainment System (SNES) emulator.

 [bsnes](https://github.com/bsnes-emu/bsnes) is a Super Nintendo (SNES) emulator focused on performance, features, and ease of use.

 [mGBA](https://mgba.io/) is a new emulator for running Game Boy Advance games.
 It aims to be faster and more accurate than many existing Game Boy Advance emulators, as well as adding features that other emulators lack.